pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ## Cloud Provider Credentials

-Another common point of failure is the cloud provider credentials.
-The class of errors related to the credentials can be, but not limited to:
+Cloud provider credentials are another common point of failure.
+The class of errors related to cloud provider credentials can include:

-* Incorrect credentials (wrong account, mismatched keys etc.)
+* Incorrect credentials (wrong account, mismatched keys, etc.)
 * Keys with a strict access scope that don't have access to creating specific resources

 ### Tips